 Tag the order so that it can be processed later and notify your staff or to send the order details to an app.

 Prevent the payment from being processed (as long as your store is set up to capture payments manually).

 Cancel the order (as long as the order is set up to be fulfilled manually).

 If your store is set up to manually capture payments, then you can use Flow to prevent capturing the payment for high-risk orders.
 Create a workflow that checks the order's risk level and only capture payment when the risk is low or medium.
 In your workflow, use the Capture payment action to capture the payment.

-If your store is set up to automatically capture payments and it is set up to manually fulfill orders, then you can use Flow to cancel the order.
-(You can't prevent the payment from being captured in this case).
+If your store automatically captures payments and manually fulfills orders, then you can use Flow to cancel the order.
+You can't prevent the payment from being captured in this case.
 In your workflow, use the Cancel order action to cancel the order.
-When you use this action, the order is cancelled, but it isn't refunded and by default the ordered items aren't restocked:

 You can also cancel orders based on other criteria, such as the email or IP address of the customer.